 The Parish Church

-The St. Pancrace Church was originally built in the 11th century and has been rebuilt, enlarged and maintained several times since.
+The St. Pancrace Church was initially built in the 11th century and has been rebuilt, enlarged and maintained several times since.
 The onion-shaped steeple was added on top of the bell tower in 1854.
 It is characteristic of religious architecture from the 19th century in Savoy.
-The steeple was covered in stainless steel in 1989 and the weathercock in gold leaves.
+The steeple was covered in stainless steel in 1989, and the weathercock in gold leaves.
 On sunny days, it shines like a lighthouse on the lake.

-The castle of Yvoire
+The Castle of Yvoire

-Privately owned it has been inhabited by the Bouvier family since 1655.
+Privately owned, it has been inhabited by the Bouvier family since 1655.
 It is not open to the public.

 The two harbours of the villages